2002 World Series: Composite box

 2002 World Series (4–3): Anaheim Angels (A.L.) over San Francisco Giants (N.L.)

-Impact and aftermath
+Series overview and aftermath

 The Angels and the Giants combined to log 85 runs over the course of the series, the largest combined run total for both teams in World Series history.
-This remains the most recent World Series that was played entirely within one state.
-There would not be another postseason match-up between two California teams until the 2020 National League Division Series between the Los Angeles Dodgers and San Diego Padres, which took place at neutral site (Globe Life Field in Texas) due to the COVID-19 outbreak.
+There would not be another World Series that was played entirely within one state until 2020, which took place entirely at a single neutral site (Globe Life Field in Arlington, Texas) due to the COVID-19 pandemic.
+There would not be another postseason match-up between two California teams until the 2020 National League Division Series between the Los Angeles Dodgers and San Diego Padres, also played at Globe Life Field, and there has yet to be another World Series between two teams from the same state.